 “Tonight’s event is a special night where soon the light on the tree behind me will celebrate those that have brought great kindness and love into our lives,” Hetmanski said.

-Shirley Ann Bayne, auxiliary president, said that the program provides another relief to Culpeper – much needed rain.
+Shirley Ann Bayne, Lights of Love Committee Chair, said that the program provides another relief to Culpeper – much needed rain.

 “This is the fourth year we’ve had rain, and we haven’t had rain in what, three weeks?”
 Bayne said with a laugh.